joaovdd/Experience-of-Using-GPU-in-Power-Flow-Computation/readme.md

 ### Dependencies
 This project uses Nvidia Cuda Toolkit and Intel MKL.
 Note that (where applicable) the libraries' include paths in the build scripts should match the adequate ones on the system.

+This project also uses routines from Eigen library (http://eigen.tuxfamily.org).

 ### CPU Versions

 Run buildParallelDPFP.sh, buildParallelSPFP.sh, buildSequentialDPFP.sh and buildSequentialSPFP.sh on the CPU folder.